kyverno/kyverno/test/conformance/kuttl/reports/background/verify-image-pass/README.md

 # Title

-This test create an image verification policy runing in the background.
+This test creates a pod using a valid signed image.
-It then creates a pod that satisfies the policy.
+It then creates an image verification policy running in the background.

 Note: the pod has to be created first because we don't want the policy to apply at admission time.

 ## Expected Behavior